 Although CMS’s expansion of telehealth may be viewed as good news, the expansion also poses challenges.
 According to the final rule, there is no payment beyond the per diem amount for the use of technology in providing services under the hospice benefit.
 Furthermore, only in-person visits, with the exception of social work telephone calls, may be reported on the claim for purposes of the hospice claim submission.

 Recognizing the extra telehealth costs, CMS offers a suggestion in the final rule: “Hospices can report the costs of telecommunications technology used to furnish services under the routine home care level of care during the PHE for the COVID-19 pandemic as ‘other patient care services’ using Worksheet A, cost center line 46, or a subscript of line 46 through 46.19, cost center code 4600 through 4619, and identifying this cost center as ‘PHE for COVID-19.’”

 Guidance on what devices and technologies providers can use to furnish telehealth visits is changing as the COVID-19 crisis develops.
 For telehealth services, telecommunications technology currently includes remote patient monitoring, two-way audio-video technology, and telephone calls (audio only and TTY).

-For more information on hospice telehealth regulations, please contact Jason E. Bring or Mary Grace Griffin.
+For more information on hospice telehealth regulations, please contact Jason E. Bring.